 Throughout history, new ideas have been consistently rejected and ridiculed.
 But without the persistence of the people we now view as famous innovators, we would be decades behind in terms of medical, technological, and scientific advances.
 So what if you implemented a new procedure of having your employees share their most ridiculous or far-fetched ideas?

 Many of those ideas would be crazy and unusable, but that’s okay.
 The technique works by opening the team up to new possibilities they wouldn’t otherwise consider, and building off ridiculous ideas to create practical and usable ideas.
 The team will achieve a collective mind shift and consider innovative ideas that otherwise would have been out of their reach.

 The key is you have to make this a part of your every-day processes, thus making it safe for people and developing a new organizational habit.
-If you think this technique seems far-fetched, do a Google search on “salmon cannon” to get a small glimpse of the possibilities this can have on the fishing industry and any companies operating in it.
+If you think this technique seems far-fetched, do a Google search on “salmon cannon” to get a small glimpse of the ramifications this can have on the fishing industry and any companies operating in it.

 Give Yourself Constraints